Home › Blog › How to Create Popup Surveys Your Visitors Can’t Resist

 Besides all the best practices for popup surveys you just read, you should give A/B testing your surveys a go.
 This way, you’ll be able to test your surveys and choose the one that gets you the most relevant data with a high response rate.

 Nothing comes free, especially not your visitors’ time and efforts.
-So, if you want people to take your survey, you have to give them a reason to do so.
+So, if you want people to take your survey, you have to give them a reason.

 You can offer discounts, deals, gift vouchers, and other monetary incentives to motivate people to engage.